sakhedingi/team-d/README.md

 TBC

 >### Test Case 1
->>Log in to the website and add an wxpense.
+>>Log in to the website and add an expense.

 The following is the sequence of steps that the test case performs: